On Lack of Time

 - interaction (between creation and users)

-implementation in software development is very tractable, making programmer over-optimistic about the implementation difficulties, such as bugs.
+Implementation in software development is very tractable, making programmer over-optimistic about the implementation difficulties, such as bugs.

 Not Taking Communication Efforts into Account